Dara-Design/Blockchain-solidity-Web3Dev-local-development--part2-lesson5/README.md

 web.js -Ethereum JavaScript API(substitute for ether.js);
 ether.js -javascript library that allows us to interact with diffent blockchain;ether.js is the main tool that powers the hard hat environment

+we can define in .prettierrc file what format we wont for both soidity and javascript (install prettier in terminal)